 One of the perks of using M1 Finance instead of other investment platforms is the fact that assets managed by the platform tend to be more liquid, which makes for quicker processing times when it comes to transfers.

-To actually start your investment account, you will need to add a minimum of $100 to your account.
+To start your investment account, you will need to add a minimum of $100 to it.
 Because M1 Finance uses fractional shares, the application can purchase stocks and bonds in the exact proportions that you specified when you initially built your investment pie.

 Once you’ve tweaked your pie to suit your preferences, M1 Finance will purchase your investments based on the proportions of the preselected categories.
 As you add money to your account, the platform will automatically adjust your investments.